Mark Canha Preview, Player Props: Brewers vs. Marlins

 Mark Canha At The Plate

-- He has hit a long ball in 7.6% of his games this year, and 2.1% of his plate appearances.
+- In 8.3% of his games this year, he has gone deep, and 2.3% of his trips to the dish.

-- Canha has had at least one RBI in 30.3% of his games this year (36 of 119), with more than one RBI 10 times (8.4%).
-He has also been responsible for three or more of his team's runs in two contests.
+- In 30.8% of his games this season, Canha has had at least one RBI.
+He's picked up more than one in 8.3% and driven in three or more of his team's runs in two contests.

+- He has scored in 40 games this season (33.3%), including multiple runs in four games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.